There are now 2 possible online modes for units:

 - Level 2 elective

-- Students are able to (1) gain a basic knowledge of (a) the variety of functions law plays in society; (b) the interaction between law, policy, social change and social control; and (c) how law operates in action at both a general level and in the context of specific case studies and (2) develop their skills in (a) researching, reading and analysing basic legal and socio-legal texts and journal articles; (b) understanding and using Australian primary legal sources; and (c) written and oral communication.
-Students also further develop an understanding of the discursive practices and conventions of socio-legal studies.
+Students are able to (1) demonstrate basic knowledge of (a) the variety of functions law plays in society; (b) the interaction between law, policy, social change and social control; and (c) how law operates in action at both a general level and in the context of specific case studies; (2) apply skills in (a) research, comprehension and analysis of basic legal and socio-legal texts and journal articles; (b) use of Australian primary legal sources; and (c) written and oral communication; and (3) implement the discursive practices and conventions of socio-legal studies.

-- Typically this unit is assessed in the following ways: (1) examination; (2) research essay; and (3) tutorial work.
+Indicative assessments in this unit are as follows: (1) examination; (2) research essay; and (3) tutorial work.
 Further information is available in the unit outline.

 - Unit Coordinator(s)